YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> The ${className} class is missing an attribute.

-Level 4: Parametrized response:

 > A ${className} has a ${missingAttribute}.

-Level 5: Resource response with Reference:
+Level 4: Resource response with Reference:

 > Please review the [Attribute](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.